noiseprotocol/noise_spec/noise.md

 By way of example, this section defines the **Noise Pipe** protocol.
-This protocol uses `Noise_XX` for a full handshake but also provides an abbreviated handshake via `Noise_IS`.
+This protocol uses `Noise_XX` for a full handshake but also provides an abbreviated handshake via `Noise_IK`.
 The abbreviated handshake lets the initiator send some encrypted data in the first message if the initiator has pre-knowledge of the responder's static public key.

-If the responder fails to decrypt the first `Noise_IS` message (perhaps due to changing her static key), she will use the `Noise_XXfallback` pattern to "fall back" to a handshake identical to `Noise_XX` except re-using the initiator's ephemeral public key as a pre-message.
+If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing her static key), she will use the `Noise_XXfallback` pattern to "fall back" to a handshake identical to `Noise_XX` except re-using the initiator's ephemeral public key as a pre-message.